magneum/BloomBot/README.md

 ║
 ╚◇║
 ╔◇║❓What is the reason/topic for this group?
-║ ᴄᴏʀʟᴇxᴀ is an Advance Whatsapp User-Bot.
+║ ᴠʟᴋʏʀᴇ is an Advance Whatsapp User-Bot.
 You Can Use The Bot in this group or in your respective groups.
 ║
 ╚◇║
-╔◇║❓How Do I add ᴄᴏʀʟᴇxᴀ In My Group?
+╔◇║❓How Do I add ᴠʟᴋʏʀᴇ In My Group?
 ║   -Send Your Group Link In: https://chat.whatsapp.com/EIn3YFShFmkJ3fvAqf2rpn ║   -Tag any in that group and ask them to use /join command.
 ║   -Remember No commands will work in that group!